Farewell to Hastings Entertainment Stores

 Hastings Entertainment - 1968-2016

-The marketplace continues to shrink for those of us who still buy "real" CDs, DVDs/Blu-Rays, and books.
-In July 2016, Hastings Entertainment announced that they were going out of business and all of their "Superstores" in the Midwestern and Southern United States would be closed by the end of October.
+In July 2016, Hastings Entertainment announced that they were going out of business and all of their music and movie "Superstores" in the Midwestern and Southern United States would be closed by the end of October.
 The chain's Facebook page was quickly filled with notes and remembrances from customers who'd been shopping there for years and were naturally saddened by this news.

 Founded in Amarillo, Texas in 1968, Hastings had struggled for years against the constantly changing tides of media consumption.
 Competition from online retailers like Amazon, the growth of streaming and downloading services for music and movies, and the popularity of electronic reading devices meant that Hastings faced major losses in all of their main merchandise areas.
 The chain did attempt to shed their old fashioned "Music and Video Store" image in recent years by trying to re-invent Hastings as a "pop culture destination," with a bigger emphasis on toys, t-shirts, collectibles and merchandise related to films/TV, music, comic books and video games, but unfortunately it wasn't enough to stop the bleeding.
 The company filed for bankruptcy protection in June of 2016 and the chain was put up for sale, but when no buyer was found Hastings announced final liquidation proceedings in July.
 By Halloween 2016, Hastings was just a memory.

 Hastings Superstores' "Reboot" Came Too Little, Too Late